fortracc/pyfortracc/README.md

 Example Gallery
 =====================================================================
-To use the library we have a gallery of examples that demonstrate the application of the algorithm in different situations.
+To library have a gallery of examples that demonstrate the application of the algorithm in different situations.
-The development of this framework is constantly evolving, and several application examples can be seen in our example gallery.

 You can run the examples in GitHub Codespaces or Google Colab.